 As you walk onto your carefully manicured lawn, an unsightly raised pattern of grass and broken earth catches your attention.
 Curiosity gets the better of you.
 You step on the raised ground, and it suddenly gives way.
 Has this ever happened to you?

-Or maybe this: You're surprised to find mounds of dirt ranging from the size of a baseball to a basketball that have appeared seemingly out of nowhere in the gorgeous green grass you've worked so hard to maintain.
+Or maybe this: You're surprised to find mounds of dirt ranging from the size of a baseball to a basketball that have appeared seemingly out of nowhere.

 If these scenes sound familiar, Alan Huot has some disheartening news for you.
-Sorry, you've got moles.
+Sorry, you have moles in your yard.

 "Tunneling and mounds of dirt thrown onto the lawn are classic signs of mole activity," said Huot, who lives in East Granby, Connecticut, and has more than 30 years of experience in controlling wildlife pests and nuisances ranging from moles to beavers to coyotes.